Our winter term starts Monday, January 5th

 INSTRUCTORS:

-The head instructor is Clarence Whynot, a 5th degree black belt who has been practicing and teaching karate for 40+ years.
-He is married with a grown son and is retired from the federal public service.
-Don Dorey is a 2nd degree black belt who has many years of experience of working with youth through karate and other youth programs.
+The head instructor of our youth program is Don Dorey is a 2nd degree black belt.
+Don has been training for 15+ years and has many years of experience of working with youth.
 He is married with three grown children and is a veteran of the Canadian Armed Forces.
 Neil MacInnes is a 1st degree black belt, who originally started in our youth program before returning to the adult class a number of years later.
 He brings a lot of experience in working with kids from having worked for a number of years at the Halifax Discovery Centre.
-Dave Roker is a blue belt who grew up in the Bahamas.
+Dave Roker is a brown belt.
 He is self-employed with two sons, one of whom is in our youth program.
 Dave brings years of experience in working with young people to our group.
-Kareem Elhawary is the most recent addition to our volunteer youth instructor group.
-He has practiced in our adult classes for a number of years and is a blue belt.
-Kareem works for the federal government and is married with a young daughter.
-Assistant Instructors: We are sometimes helped by assistant instructors who have demonstrated technical and leadership skills in the adult program.
+Dan Abenhaim is a green belt who has training in our adult class for several years.
+Conar is the most recent addition to our volunteer youth instructor group.
+He started in our children's program at seven years old and now attends the adult class.
+Conar was recently awarded his junior black belt.
+Evan Doiron is a green belt who trained in Shotokan Karate for many years and joined our club last year.
+He has a son in our youth program.
+Junior Instructors: We are sometimes helped by junior instructors who have demonstrated technical and leadership skills in the youth program.
+Our current junior instructors are Gavin, Hunter, and Olivia.
 Information for Parents:

 We try to provide a program that is supportive, yet provides some structure and discipline.
 You can help us to provide such an environment by observing the following: